 This documentation focuses on understanding the services masternodes provide to the network, but also includes guides on how to run a masternode, using either a hosting provider or by setting up and maintaining your own hosting solution.
 The primary requirement to run a masternode on the Dash network is 1000 DASH.
 This is known as the collateral, and cannot be spent without interrupting operation of the masternode.
 The second requirement is the actual server running the Dash masternode software.

 Option 1: Hosted masternode

-Since operating your own server requires a certain level knowledge of blockchains and Linux server operating systems, several community members offer dedicated hosting solutions for a small fee.
-Taking advantage of these services means the user only needs to provide the masternode collateral in order to earn returns on the investment.
-Some of these hosting solutions also offer services to users who do not yet have access to 1000 DASH.
+Since operating your own server requires a certain level knowledge of blockchains and Linux server operating systems, several community members offer dedicated hosting solutions for a fee.
+Taking advantage of these services means the user only needs to provide the masternode collateral and pay the hosting fee in order to receive payment from the block reward.
 See these pages for information on how to set up a hosted masternode.